Albertsons: Expansion in the 1990s

 Albertsons began to expand heavily in the 1990s.
 In 1992, Albertsons bought the stores American Stores (formerly Skaggs Drugs Cos.) had in Texas, Oklahoma, Arkansas, and Florida.
 Many of the stores had been opened as Skaggs Albertsons originally (later turning into "Skaggs Alpha Beta" under American Stores ownership) but by 1991 had been rebranded as Jewel-Osco.
 These included a few stores that American Stores opened in the late 1980s under that name in Florida.
 Additionally, a non-food distribution center in Ponca City, Oklahoma, was purchased from ASC.

 In 1994, Albertsons would acquire four stores from San Diego County chain Big Bear Markets.

 The Skaggs acquisition was a success, and the new stores were integrated into Albertsons's Southern division.
-The ease of that acquisition and Albertsons's high-flying stock price led Albertsons to attempt expansion on a grand scale.
 In a series of acquisitions in the late 1990s, Albertsons purchased Seessel's and 14 other stores from Bruno's, Buttrey Food & Drug (divesting seven Buttrey stores and six Albertsons stores to Smith's and another two Buttrey stores to SuperValu), the Springfield, Missouri Smitty's chain, and three Super One Foods stores from Miner's Inc. in the Des Moines market, all while building new stores across all divisions.
 These acquisitions brought Albertsons into five new states: Georgia, Iowa, Missouri, North Dakota, and Tennessee.

 Albertsons Express gas stations

 Albertsons launched a new branch of their brand in 1997, Albertsons Express, which included a fuel center and a convenience store.
 The first of the Albertsons Express opened that year in Eagle, Idaho.
-This branch was constructed in front of the parking lot of Albertson's full-size grocery store at the city's Parkcenter Boulevard.
-This concept was not limited to Idaho; it expanded to locations across America located on Albertsons’ existing/new stores properties.
+This branch was constructed in front of the parking lot of Albertson's full-size grocery store at Eagle Rd and Plaza Dr. This concept was not limited to Idaho; it expanded to locations across America located on Albertsons’ existing/new stores properties.
 A few of the locations with Express Gas Stations include Gresham, Hillsboro, and Portland in Oregon; Houston in Texas; and Casper and Cheyenne in Wyoming.